SoniEx2/meatmatglove/README.md

 not of the final product.
 It's safe to assume the final product would be cheaper.

+## Name

+The name is a pun on metamaterial.
+Metamaterial -> meatmaterial -> MeatMat.

 ## License

 This README is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?)